-Within the long-wave approximation and for weakly distorted contact lines, lower-dimensional models were derived for droplets of fixed volume that were capable of accurately capturing the evolution of contact lines in three dimensions (3D), and at a fraction of the computing cost that would have been required for simulating the full long-wave model~\cite{Savva2018}.
-The present study offers an extension to Ref.~\cite{Savva2018} to perform, for the first time, a matched asymptotic analysis for non-axisymmetric, 3D droplets of variable mass.
-It constitutes the second part of the work undertaken by the present authors which considered the same setting in two-dimensions (2D) (see Ref.~\cite{Groves1}, hereinafter referred to as Part I).
-As in these aforementioned studies, we pursue a combined analytical and numerical investigation on a long-wave evolution equation for the droplet thickness, which is derived by considering thin viscous droplets in the gravity-free regime with strong surface tension effects and negligible inertia \cite{Greenspan1978}.
-Assuming that the spreading of the droplet and the rate of liquid flux is slow, analytical progress is possible in the limit of vanishingly small slip lengths with the method of matched asymptotic expansions.
-In this manner, the dynamics of the macro-scale where capillary forces dominate are coupled with the processes governing the micro-scale where slip effects manifest themselves, to ultimately yield a set of simpler equations that approximates the full model \cite{Lacey1982,HOCKING1983}.
+Within the long-wave approximation and for weakly distorted contact lines, lower-dimensional models were derived for droplets of fixed volume that were capable of accurately capturing the evolution of contact lines in three dimensions~(3D), and at a fraction of the computing cost that would have been required for simulating the full long-wave model~\cite{Savva2018}.
+The present study offers an extension to Ref.~\cite{Savva2018} to perform, a matched asymptotic analysis for non-axisymmetric, 3D droplets of variable mass.
+It constitutes the second part of the work undertaken by the present authors which considers the same setting in two dimensions~(2D) (see Ref.~\cite{Groves2021}, hereinafter referred to as Part I).
+As in these aforementioned studies, we pursue a combined analytical and numerical investigation of a long-wave evolution equation for the droplet thickness, which is derived by considering thin viscous droplets in the gravity-free regime with strong surface tension effects and negligible inertia \cite{Greenspan1978}.
+Assuming that the spreading of the droplet and the rate of mass transfer is slow, analytical progress is possible with the method of matched asymptotic expansions in the limit of vanishingly small slip lengths.
+In this manner, the dynamics of the macroscale where capillary forces dominate are coupled with the processes governing the microscale where slip effects manifest themselves, to ultimately yield a set of simpler equations that approximates the full model \cite{Lacey1982,HOCKING1983}.